 Fig.1: R-S diagram for Amazon: Observed runoff Robs versus storage mass deviation from GRACE and phase adapted GRACE

 This means for Amazon that all observed mass changes lead to runoff and thus are interpreted as “coupled”, whereas mass changes in “uncoupled” storage compartments would not lead to runoff and thus contribute to a hysteresis which cannot be explained by a phase shift.
 Riegger and Tourian, 2014, also proved that this interpretation of coupled / uncoupled storages can also be applied to boreal catchments, which are temporarily dominated by snow leading to a huge hysteresis due to a superposition of masses from fully coupled (liquid) and uncoupled (solid) storage compartments.
-For this case remote sensing of snow coverage by MODIS allows to separate the coupled liquid storage (proportional to river runoff) and the uncoupled frozen part.
-The quantification of the coupled liquid part leads to a hysteresis, which corresponds to a phase shift only.
+For this case remote sensing of snow coverage by MODIS allows the separation of the coupled liquid storage (proportional to river runoff) and the uncoupled frozen part.
+The coupled liquid storage again can be characterized as a LTI system, i.e. the hysteresis can be fully explained by a phase shift.
 Once this phase shift between runoff and storage is adapted, the slope corresponds to the hydraulic time constant via .
-The reasonable assumption of a proportional R-S relationship (no runoff for empty storage) allows to quantify the Drainable Storage, Eq.
+The reasonable assumption of a proportional R-S relationship (no runoff for empty storage) facilitates the quantification of the Drainable Storage, Eq.
 (3), i.e. the volume related to the hydraulically coupled storage compartments, which drains with gravity.

 Even though global hydrological models comprise a number of storages like soil, surface water, groundwater etc. some of them show considerable phase shifts between the calculated and measured runoff and an underestimation of the signal amplitudes (Güntner et al., 2007, Chen et al., 2007, Schmidt et al., 2008, Werth et al., 2009, Werth et al., 2010).
 A consideration of the phase shift between measured runoff and GRACE, however, either in the R-S relationship or in numerical models (Riegger and Tourian, 2014) can lead to a description of the system behaviour with high accuracy (Nash Sutcliffe 0.97 for Amazon), even though the reason for its occurrence is not understood in detail so far.

-Opposite to storages, which are drained in parallel (as for overland and groundwater flow) leading to a superposition of contributions, a sequence of storages (cascaded storages) leads to a temporal delay i.e. a phase shift (Nash, 1957).
+In contrast to storages, which are drained in parallel (as for overland and groundwater flow) leading to a superposition of contributions, a sequence of storages (cascaded storages) leads to a temporal delay i.e. a phase shift (Nash, 1957).
 As numerical models indicate that a simultaneous recharge over the whole catchment does not lead to a time lag in the related overland and groundwater flows, the observed time lag or phase shift might come from a sequence of the catchment storages and a non negligible river network storage.
 Observations of inundated areas in river networks provided by the GIEMS project (Prigent et al, 2007, Paiva et al., 2013) indicate a considerable contribution of river network storage for the Amazon catchment.

 This paper explores the impacts of a Nash cascade comprising a catchment and a river network storage on the phasing of runoff and storage and their signal amplitudes.
-Even though a simple description of the system by a “Single Storage” - which could comprise several storage compartments draining in parallel, yet without a river network storage in sequence – also allows to quantify the Drainable Storage volume for the total system via the total storage time constant, the “Cascaded Storage” approach might lead to an improvement in accuracy and to a separation of the contributions from catchment and river network storages.
+Even though a simple description of the system by a “Single Storage” - which could comprise several storage compartments draining in parallel, yet without a river network storage in sequence – also permits the quantification of the Drainable Storage volume for the total system via the total storage time constant, the “Cascaded Storage” approach might lead to an improvement in accuracy and to a separation of the contributions from catchment and river network storages.